How to Stop Comparing Yourself to Other Women

 This requires knowing what you actually want.
 Not what looks impressive, not what gets admiration, not what someone else has and you have noticed.
 What you, specifically, in the life you are actually living, want it to feel like.

-And it requires practicing what some call self-referential thinking — measuring your progress against your own past rather than against someone else's present.
+And it requires measuring your progress against your own past rather than against someone else's present.
 The question is not: how does my life compare to hers?
 The question is: am I moving in the direction I want to move in?

 That is the only comparison worth making.